Participation fee 2019 – 2021

 The participation fee for 2019 – 2021 is:

-** Fees for scholarship students include an accident and health insurance satisfying the “Minimum requirements for the health and accident insurance coverage” as published by the EACEA in its guidelines for Erasmus Mundus.
-Self-paying students without an EMMC scholarship have the possibility to take the proposed insurance scheme if their are not already insured (approx. EUR 500/year).
+*** Fees for scholarship students include an accident and health insurance satisfying the “Minimum requirements for the health and accident insurance coverage” as published by the EACEA in its guidelines for Erasmus Mundus.
+Self-paying students without an EMMC scholarship have the possibility to take the proposed insurance scheme if they are not already insured (approx. EUR 500/year).